 School security guard Shamson Sundara heard shots from two different directions at STEM School Highlands Ranch, and recognized that it was a coordinated (more than one bad guy) attack.
-After he disarmed one of the wannabe killers and held him at gunpoint, he saw the muzzle of a gun, held by a man in civilian clothes, coming around the corner.
+After he disarmed one of the wannabe killers and held him at gunpoint, he saw the muzzle of a rifle, held by a man in civilian clothes, coming around the corner.

-Sundara opened fire, missing the man with the gun, who turned out to be a plainclothes deputy responding to the shooting.
+Sundara opened fire, missing the man with the rifle, who turned out to be a plainclothes deputy responding to the shooting.
 Rather than returning fire (I’m guessing Sundara was in a school security uniform), the cops challenged him.
 He complied, and no further shots ensued.
 Unfortunately, Sundara’s shots went through a wall, injuring one or two students (depending on whose version you read).

 BPA Nick Ivie

 On 02 Oct 2012, US Border Patrol Agent Nick Ivie was shot and killed by his fellow agents in the dark.
 “Don’t move!” might’ve prompted a “Hey, it’s me!” response from a comrade.

 I was actually tackled in the dark once, while chasing a group that had bailed out of a Ford Escape (for some reason, that brand name was popular with smugglers; unlike the Chevy Nova, which sounds a lot like no va).